 The following list is plan-related expenses for which the forfeiture account can be used:

-• Annual administration, including recordkeeping, compliance testing, and Form 5500.
+Annual administration, including recordkeeping, compliance testing, and Form 5500.

-• Annual audit fees for an independent audit for large plan filers over 100 participants.
+Annual audit fees for an independent audit for large plan filers over 100 participants.

-• Investment management and advisory services, custodial fees, and trustee fees.
+Investment management and advisory services, custodial fees, and trustee fees.

-• Mandated plan amendments and periodic restatements.
+Mandated plan amendments and periodic restatements.

-• Premiums on the plan’s ERISA fidelity bond policy.
+Premiums on the plan’s ERISA fidelity bond policy.

 There are certain expenses which, by the nature of the service being provided, are deemed as Settlor Functions.
-This includes expenses which are not a direct benefit to the plan participants.
+This includes expenses that are not a direct benefit to the plan participants.
 It is of paramount importance to emphasize that such expenses should not be funded through the plan’s forfeiture account:

-• Discretionary plan amendments and the initial preparation of the plan document.
+Discretionary plan amendments and the initial preparation of the plan document.

-• Plan illustrations and proposals for the purpose of evaluating potential changes to the plan design.
+Plan illustrations and proposals for the purpose of evaluating potential changes to the plan design.

-• Fees and expenses in connection with plan corrective contributions, lost earnings, or other penalties associated with operational failures.
+Fees and expenses in connection with plan corrective contributions, lost earnings, or other penalties associated with operational failures.

 Many recordkeeping companies have specific forms to be completed to facilitate the use of the forfeiture account for payment of reasonable plan expenses or to offset and reduce the employer contribution funding.
 Your plan’s third-party administrator (TPA) can assist you and help navigate the processes involved in using the forfeiture suspense account.